beishenov3197/PwC/README.md

 Analyzing the Revenue and Customers:

+- **Customer Base**:
-- **Customer Base**: The organization has a total of 7,043 customers, with a significant churn rate of 27%.
+  - The organization has a total of 7,043 customers
+  - Significant churn rate of 27%.

+- **Revenue Analysis**:
-- **Revenue Analysis**: The total annual revenue is $16 million, with an average revenue per customer of $64.
-The highest revenue was generated during the fifth year.
+    - The total annual revenue is $16 million
+    - Average revenue per customer of $64.
+    - The highest revenue was generated during the fifth year.

-- **Service Preference and Churn**: Fiber optic internet service is the most preferred, but it also has the highest churn rate.
-Further examination is needed to understand the reasons behind this pattern.
+- **Service Preference and Churn**:
+    - Fiber optic internet service is the most preferred.
+    - It also has the highest churn rate.

+- **Customer Profile**:
-- **Customer Profile**: The customer base is evenly distributed by gender.
-The majority of clients are young people, and they tend to prefer paperless billing.
-Understanding this demographic can inform marketing and service delivery strategies.
+    - The customer base is evenly distributed by gender.
+    - The majority of clients are young people.
+    - They tend to prefer paperless billing.
+    - Understanding this demographic can inform marketing and service delivery strategies.

 ![image](https://github.com/beishenov3197/PwC/assets/112967670/b623b0fb-1c84-4284-aa08-9825cdff3e20)